-In accordance with DoD Instruction 5000.83, Technology and Program Protection to Maintain Technological Advantage, dated 20 July 20 2020, and as a means to counter the threat from strategic competitor nations, the DoD will employ risk-based measures to protect systems and technologies from adversarial exploitation and compromise of U.S. military vulnerabilities and weaknesses in: (1) systems, (2) components, (3) software, (4) hardware, and (5) supply chains.
-The initial measure being implemented for the SBIR program is to require proposers to self-report and disclose foreign ownership of, or control over, the proposer.
+In accordance with DoD Instruction 5000.83, Technology and Program Protection to Maintain Technological Advantage, dated 20 July 2020, and as a means to counter the threat from strategic competitor nations, the DoD will employ risk-based measures to protect systems and technologies from adversarial exploitation and compromise of U.S. military vulnerabilities and weaknesses in: (1) systems, (2) components, (3) software, (4) hardware, and (5) supply chains.
+Any offeror submitting a proposal under this BAA will be required to disclose via self-report any foreign ownership or control.
+Offerors shall also require any proposed subcontractors included in their proposal under this BAA to disclose via self-report any foreign ownership or control.
+The initial measure being implemented for the SBIR Program is to require SBIR prime contractor awardees and their subcontractors to self-report and disclose foreign investment in ownership of, or influence over, U.S. entities, including subsidiaries and joint ventures.
 Reporting and disclosing such information will enable the DoD to identify national security risks posed by foreign participation, through investment, ownership, or influence, in the Defense industrial base.
 This information will be used by DoD program offices to determine risks posed by SBIR contractor awardees and their subcontractors to the DoD and the Defense industrial base.